Noise-Resilient Group Testing: Limitations and Constructions: Introduction

-More formally, the basic goal in group testing is to reconstruct a $d$-sparse\footnote{We define a $d$-sparse vector as a vector whose number of nonzero coefficients is at most $d$.} boolean vector\footnote{ We use the notation $\F_q$ for a field of size $q$.
-Occasionally we adapt this notation to denote a set of size $q$ as well even if we do not need the underlying field structure.} $x \in \F_2^n$, for a known integer parameter $d > 0$, from a set of observations.
-Each observation is the outcome of a measurement that outputs the bitwise OR of a prescribed subset of the coordinates in $x$.
-Hence, a measurement can be seen as a binary vector in $\F_2^n$ which is the characteristic vector of the subset of the coordinates being combined together.
+More formally, the basic goal in group testing is to reconstruct a $d$-sparse\footnote{We define a $d$-sparse vector as a vector whose number of nonzero coefficients is at most $d$.} Boolean vector $x \in \zo^n$, for a known integer parameter $d > 0$, from a set of observations.
+Each observation is the outcome of a measurement that outputs the bitwise ``or'' (disjunction) of a prescribed subset of the coordinates in $x$.
+Hence, a measurement can be seen as a binary vector in $\zo^n$ which is the characteristic vector of the subset of the coordinates being combined together.
 More generally, a set of $m$ measurements can be seen as an $m \times n$ binary matrix (that we call the \emph{measurement matrix}) whose rows define the individual measurements.

 In this work we study group testing in presence of highly unreliable measurements that can produce false outcomes.
 We will mainly focus on situations where up to a constant fraction of the measurement outcomes can be incorrect.
 Moreover, we will mainly restrict our attention to \emph{non-adaptive} measurements; the case in which the measurement matrix is fully determined before the observation outcomes are known.
-Nonadaptive measurements are particularly important for applications as they allow the tests to be performed independently and in parallel, which saves significant time and cost.
+Non-adaptive measurements are particularly important for applications as they allow the tests to be performed independently and in parallel, which saves significant time and cost.